tugberkgoc/foundation-notes/01 Setup.md

 ## 4 Installing NodeJS

 Next we need to install and configure NodeJS.
-The first task is to install the Node Version Manager tool, there are different instructions for [Windows10](https://github.com/coreybutler/nvm-windows) and [MacOS and Linux](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).
+If you are using MacOS or Linux the first task is to install the Node Version Manager tool.
+You can find detailed [instructions](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).

 Once installed you may need to restart your computer.
 Now check it was installed correctly: